tladyman/VLC-PyTorch-Tutorial/tutorial.md

     optimiser.zero_grad()
 ```

-Check the documentation for the `torch.optim` module and see how you can include some momentum in the SGD.
+Check the documentation for the `torch.optim` module and see how you can use SGD with momentum.
 Also, try swapping SGD with a different optimizer such as `RMSprop`.

 That's all!